uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 </html>
 ```

-If you just try to open `index.html` in the browser you will a CORS Error:
+If you just try to open `index.html` in the browser, you will a CORS Error:

 ```
 Access to script at 'file:///.../main.js' from origin 'null' has been blocked by